hpcgarage/intrepyddguide/library/functions.md

 declarations for function prototypes to summarize the acceptable parameters and types.
-For convenience, we use `T`, `T1`, `T2`, etc. as type parameters below to represent any Intrepydd numeric type: `int32`, `int64`, `float32`, or `float64`, and use `BT`, `BT1`, `BT2` etc. as type parameters for Boolean type or numeric type.
+For convenience, we use `T`, `T1`, `T2`, etc. as type parameters below to represent any Intrepydd numeric type: `int32`, `int64`, `float32`, or `float64`, and use `BT`, `BT1`, `BT2` etc. as type parameters to represent any numeric type or `bool`.

 Finally, note that all standard Python functions and libraries can be used without limitations in the Python main program that